kerolesgamal58/CTF-ShellCode-Analysis/README.md

 # ShellCode Simplified: A Journey into Shellcode Analysis

-I recently had solved a CTF challenge on CyberDefeners, and I can't wait to share my writeup with all of you. 🚀✨
+Recently, I had solved a CTF challenge on CyberDefeners, and I can't wait to share my writeup with all of you. 🚀✨

 While I was solving the CTF I faced a ShellCode which is part of an exploit used to exploit a vulnerability CVE-2017-11882 :bomb:.
 This vulnerability is found in many Microsoft office products in different versions.